 When a student has functional limitations and therefore needs for example more time for an exam, a student needs to request this at every single course, can be quite laborious.
-Therefore, VeSte created an initiative where the requirements due to functional limitations are digitalised on the new DLO ('Digitale LeerOmgeving'), which will be implemented in 2021.
+Therefore, VeSte created an initiative where the requirements due to functional limitations are digitalised on the new DLO ('Digitale LeerOmgeving').

 Mandatory answer model

 To prevent that different teachers grade students in a different way, VeSte initiated to make it mandatory for courses with written exams to have an answer model for the exam available.
 These answer models are also asked to made available at exam checking moments for students.
 The initiative is taken up by the Student Charter committee of the Student Council and is still under discussion with different stakeholders.